rahul0705/rahul0705.github.io/src/content/blog/2026-08-20-did-you-fix-the-bug.md

 enough in daily life.
 Next time, you may repeat the whole ritual.
 A codebase does not get the same courtesy.

-The software equivalent of “drink more water next time” might be a cache left in production, adding a failure mode to a problem it never solved.
-The water glass empties; the cache stays.
-It must remain correct through every future change to the data and becomes one more thing a teammate has to reason about without knowing why it exists.
+The software equivalent of “drink more water next time” might be a cache left in production, adding a failure mode to a problem it never actually solved.
+The headache remedy leaves almost no lasting complexity: rinse the glass, put it away, and you are done.
+A cache becomes part of the system.
+It needs an invalidation policy, capacity limits, monitoring, and failure handling, and every future change to the underlying data must preserve its correctness.
+That is an ongoing cost for a benefit you never established—and one more component a teammate has to understand without knowing why it exists.

 _(This started as a short section in a piece on_ [_code review_](/blog/2018-10-08-peer-reviews/) _— it turned out to be less about review and more about how debugging itself ends, so it gets its own space here.)_